 6) Reboot Windows to its normal operating configuration.”

-We have reached out to Hantek, and they advise they plan to offer signed drivers soon and we at Circuit Specialists will add them to our listing pages as soon as we are able to get them from Hantek.
+We have reached out to Hantek, and they advise they plan to offer signed drivers soon, and we at Circuit Specialists will add them to our listing pages as soon as we are able to get them from Hantek.
 This “disable driver signature checking” method is an interim way of getting drivers working, but we look forward to seeing signed drivers available soon.
-Signed drivers are used to verify the integrity of the driver packages and the package vendor.
-This work around is not supported by Microsoft, but it is a workable solution until signed driver become available from the manufactuer.
+Signed drivers are used to verify the integrity of the driver packages from the package vendor, but more importantly to verify the drivers work with windows and don’t cause a kernel fault.